 donations to the

-- Research for cancer treatments and cancer therapy clinical trials;
+- Cancer therapy clinical trials;

 diagnostics and equipment for treating cancer;

 Canine oncology education.

 ONCOLOGY TRIALS at